 It is only a matter of time until an organization receives an attack.
 It is no longer a matter of if, but when [1].
-The security community has known for a long time that some attackers will succeed, and the only solution for these cases is a security protection in every level of the organization that is dynamic and constantly evolving [2].
-No unique solution is enough to deal with all attacks.
+The security community has known for a long time that some attackers will succeed, and the only solution for these cases is a security protection, in every level of the organization, that is dynamic and constantly evolving [2].
+No single solution is enough to deal with all attacks.
 Among the attacks that an organization can receive, the most critical are those which give the attacker access to the internal network.
 In such situations, the attackers are considered as part of the organization and security measures are more relaxed.
 In the last decade large companies like Sony, Austria Telekom, NTT and Citrix have been compromised and attackers gained access to their networks [3]-[6].
-If those companies were breached, any company may be as well.
-Attackers that can access internal networks are not only amazingly hard to detect and stop, but also security protections in that level are scarce and difficult to implement.
+Attackers that can access internal networks are not only very hard to detect and stop, but also security protections in that level are scarce and difficult to implement.

 Some of the reports of security attacks inside organizations suggest that attackers first gain access to the Active Directory (AD) system of an organization in order to learn about the internal structure and the assets to attack [7].
-Therefore, many security solutions attempt to deal with how to secure AD systems and how to better gain visibility on the attackers before they get what they want.
+Therefore, many security solutions attempt to deal with how to secure AD systems and how to gain better visibility on the attackers before they get what they want.

-Solving the problem of external attackers with access to the internal network and attacking the Active Directory is not an easy task, and it is usually addressed in different ways.
+Solving the problem of external attackers with access to the internal network and attacking the AD is not an easy task, and it is usually addressed in different ways.
 First, there are solutions endeavoring to stop attackers from accessing and exploring the AD, for example by using network segmentation and limiting access to critical servers [8].
 The key to performing an AD reconnaissance attack is to get access to any user in the domain.
-Due to the default nature of an AD, any user has the right to read the information stored in the AD.
-This allows the attackers to perform the initial reconnaissance before moving to privilege escalation attempts [9].
+Due to the default nature of an AD, any authenticated user has the right to read the information stored in the AD [9].
+This allows the attackers to perform the initial reconnaissance before moving to privilege escalation attempts [10].
 However, for the same reason, detecting scanning attacks to the AD is a very difficult task.
-Common defense practices in this area use techniques that rely on hardening AD configurations and monitoring of system events [8], [10].
+Common defense practices in this area use techniques that rely on hardening AD configurations and monitoring of system events [8], [11].

 Another way of finding attackers in a network before they attack is to place honeytokens in the production environment.
-A honeytoken is a trap that is disguised as a real object and is designed to attract the attention of the attacker [11].
+A honeytoken is a trap that is disguised as a real object and is designed to attract the attention of the attacker [12].
 By definition, normal users should never interact with honeytokens and therefore, any interaction assures the detection of an attacker.
-Honeytokens have been used for other security detections in the past, for example as fake accounts, fake database entries, etc. [12], but nobody created, as far as we know, honeytokens for Active Directory services in order to detect the attackers as soon as they choose to access information about the fake users (also referred to as honeyusers).
+Honeytokens have been used for other security detections in the past, for example as fake accounts, fake database entries, etc. [13].
+There are some private solutions which use honeytokens for Active Directory, but their reliability was not measured and they may be still limited since they rely on humans to create them [14], [15].
+Honeytokes for Active Directory services are used in order to detect the attackers as soon as they choose to access information about the fake users (also referred to as honeyusers or honeytokens accounts [16]) or when the attacker try to access the Domain Controler [17].